status-im/wiki.status.im/docs/community/how-to-grow-our-community.md

 - Find people specific and highly challenging goals that suits them.
 Make them accountable in a friendly, non-pushy manner.

-- Do your best to make tasks as clear a spossible, work to create clear goals, give clear feedback, and challenges that exercise people’s skills to their limits.
+- Do your best to make tasks as clear as possible, work to create clear goals, give clear feedback, and challenges that exercise people’s skills to their limits.

 - Any rewards should not be based on tasks but rather on consistent performance.
-Rewards should not be consistent but rather impromptu.
+Rewards should be impromptu.

 ## Community Structure